DanNyongesa/airtime-distirbution-service/README.md

 # AIRTIME DISBURSMENT SERVICE

-A program thatutilizes [AfricasTalking APIs](http://docs.africastalking.com/) to send Airtime to recipients.
+A program that uses [AfricasTalking APIs](http://docs.africastalking.com/) to send Airtime to recipients.
 The program takes a CSV file as input

 ### Example CSV file